-The Drivers Information:
+Get The Other Driver's Information:

 Make sure you still get as much of the information mentioned above.
 You will have to give this information to your insurance company when you report the claim.

 If the Police come...

 Sometimes a police officer will investigate the accident and make out an accident report that contains this information.
-If the police do make out a report, then the investigating officer will give you a report number that you can use to get a copy of the report.
+If the police do make out a report, then the investigating officer will give you a report number that you can use to get a copy of the accident report.
 If your car is not drivable, or if you are taken to the hospital, your car will also be towed to the auto pound.